codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 #### K-NN

-Many distance-based techniques (e.g. KNNs) suffer the **curse of dimensionality** when they compute distances of every data point in the full feature space
+Many distance-based techniques (e.g. KNNs) suffer the **curse of dimensionality** when they compute distances of every data point in the full feature space.

 #### K-MEANS